-The Company purchased property and equipment of approximately \$8.8 million during the three months ended March 31, 1998, compared to \$0.9 million for the corresponding period in 1997.
-The increase is primarily due to the build out of the Company's new facility in San Carlos, California as well as the acquisition of laboratory equipment to support its research activities.
+The Company purchased property and equipment of approximately \$21.5 million during the nine months ended September 30, 1998, compared to \$8.2 million for the corresponding period in 1997.
+The increase is primarily due to the build-out of the Company's manufacturing facility and corporate headquarters in San Carlos, California.
+This facility will support the Company's commercial manufacturing requirements.

-The Company expects its cash requirements to increase due to expected increases in costs associated with further research and development of its technologies, resulting in larger numbers of projects, development of drug formulations, process development for the manufacture and filling of powders and devices, marketing and general and administrative costs.
-These expenses include, but are not limited to, increases in personnel and personnel related costs, purchases of capital equipment, investments in technologies, inhalation device prototype construction and facilities expansion, including the completion of its late stage clinical and early stage commercial manufacturing facility.
+The Company expects its cash requirements to continue to increase at an accelerated rate due to expected increases in costs associated with further research and development of its technologies, resulting in larger numbers of projects, development of drug formulations, process development for the manufacture and filling of powders and devices, marketing and general and administrative costs.
+These expenses include, but are not limited to, increases in personnel and personnel related costs, purchases of capital equipment, investments in technologies, inhalation device prototype construction and facilities expansion, including the completion of its late stage clinical and commercial manufacturing facility.

-The Company believes that its cash, cash equivalents and short-term investments as of March 31, 1998 together with interest income and possible additional equipment financing, will be sufficient to meet its operating expense and capital expenditure requirements at least through 1999.
+The Company believes that its cash, cash equivalents and short-term investments as of September 30, 1998, together with interest income and possible additional equipment financing, will be sufficient to meet its operating expense and capital expenditure requirements at least through 1999.
 However, the Company's capital needs will depend on many factors, including continued scientific progress in its research and development arrangements, progress with pre-clinical and clinical trials, the time and costs involved in obtaining regulatory approvals, the costs of developing and the rate of scale-up of the Company's powder processing and packaging technologies, the timing and cost of its late-stage clinical and early commercial production facility, the costs involved in preparing, filing, prosecuting, maintaining and enforcing patent claims, the need to acquire licenses to new technologies and the status of competitive products.
 To satisfy its long-term needs, the Company intends to seek additional funding, as necessary, from corporate partners and from the sale of securities.
 There can be no assurance that additional funds, if and when required, will be available to the Company on favorable terms, if at all.